xsolla/pay-station-sdk/README.md

 1. Create a `return` page.
 1. Add the `<psdk-finance-details>`, `<psdk-status>` and `<psdk-legal>` components to the created `return` page to show a payment status.
 1. Set accessToken at `headlessCheckout.setToken`.
 Run `headlessCheckout.init` to initialize the headless checkout library.

+## Save method integration guide

+> A working example can be found [here](./examples/save-payment-method).

+Integration flow:

+1. Add the SDK library to your project.
+You can use an npm-package or CDN link.
+1. Access the `headlessCheckout` object that contains the Pay Station initialization logic.
+1. Add the `<psdk-legal>` component to the HTML markup to provide links to legal documents.
+1. Display methods that can be saved `<psdk-payment-methods save-method-mode='true'></psdk-payment-methods>`.
+1. Handle the selection of the payment method with `selectionChange` event.
+1. Add a form message component to the form - `<psdk-payment-form-messages>`.
+1. Add a payment form component to the form - `<psdk-payment-form>`.
+1. Initialize the payment form with the `{ paymentMethodId: ${id}, savePaymentMethod: true, returnUrl: ${returnUrl}}` parameters, where `event.detail.paymentMethodId` is from the `selectionChange` event.
+1. Handle the next action event.

+## Delete saved method integration guide

+> A working example can be found [here](./examples/saved-methods).

+Integration flow:

+1. Add the SDK library to your project.
+You can use an npm-package or CDN link.
+1. Access the `headlessCheckout` object that contains the Pay Station initialization logic.
+1. Add the `<psdk-legal>` component to the HTML markup to provide links to legal documents.
+1. Display saved methods using the `<psdk-saved-methods>` component.
+1. To make the delete saved method button appear, you need to add the `delete-mode='true'` attribute to the `<psdk-saved-methods>` component.
+1. Handle the deleted saved method event - `deletedSavedMethodStatus`.
+This is optional.
+It can be used to display an informational message.

+## Payment via saved method integration guide

+> A working example can be found [here](./examples/payment-via-saved-method).

+Integration flow:

+1. Add the SDK library to your project.
+You can use an npm-package or CDN link.
+1. Access the `headlessCheckout` object that contains the Pay Station initialization logic.
+1. Add the `<psdk-legal>` component to the HTML markup to provide links to legal documents.
+1. Display saved methods using the `<psdk-saved-methods>` component.
+1. Handle the selection of the payment method with the `savedMethodSelected` event.
+1. Add a form message component to the form - `<psdk-payment-form-messages>`.
+1. Add a payment form component to the form - `<psdk-payment-form>`.
+1. Initialize the payment form with the `{ paymentMethodId: ${id}, paymentWithSavedMethod: true, savedMethodId, returnUrl: ${returnUrl}}` parameters, where `paymentMethodId` and `savedMethodId` are from the `savedMethodSelected` of the `event.details` parameter.
+1. Handle the next action event.

+## Payment via user balance

+1. If the user has sufficient virtual balance for full payment, a form for payment by balance will always be returned, regardless of the method passed when initiating the payment form using `headlessCheckout.form.init({...})`.
+2. Payment by balance will be reflected in the `<psdk-finance-details>` component.
+3. The user balance can also be displayed using the `<psdk-user-balance>` component.
+4. The user balance can be obtained using the `headlessCheckout.getUserBalance()` method.